 The engineering inspection revealed an air cycle machine (ACM) had failed, with metal debris identified in the ACM duct.

-The CAA has requested assistance and the appointment of an accredited representative from the ATSB.
+During its investigation, the Civil Aviation Authority (CAA) of Sri Lanka requested assistance and the appointment of an accredited representative from the ATSB.
 To facilitate this support and to provide the appropriate protections for the information, the ATSB appointed an accredited representative in accordance with paragraph 5.23 of the International Civil Aviation Organization Annex 13 and commenced an investigation under the Australian Transport Safety Investigation Act 2003.

 Any enquiries relating to the investigation should be directed to the CAA of Sri Lanka.